Born: Papunya, NT

 Despite her progression, Gracie felt the need to pause again in mid 2010, due to an inherent feeling that she was unable capture everything that she wanted to express in her work.

 Gracie decided to sit back down with her father and mother.
 She watched them paint, asked them questions, listened and discussed culture and country.
 With a deeper understanding, Gracie picked up the brush and started to paint with an assertiveness and assuredness which has resulted in a 'creative explosion' for Gracie.
-Her works are now progressing to an exciting new level, as she continues to experiment with composition, texture, and new methods to express her stories.
+Her works have progressed to an exciting new level, as she continues to experiment with composition, texture, and new methods to express her stories.

 2015 - shortlisted for John Fries Award